1. Veterans provided Freedom of Liberty, symbolized by National Veterans Day, created after WW II, and made it possible for more civil rights.

 This message applies to the whole State of Alabama and to the nation.
 Four of the cities in the “cradle of the Civil Rights Movement are in Alabama–in addition to Birmingham, Montgomery, Selma, and Tuscaloosa.

-We welcome what you think: write to David@LifeLeadersInstitute.org.
-We invite you to Follow Freedom City on Facebook.
-Visit Freedom to Flourish on this web site.
+We welcome what your ideas and action: David@LifeLeadersInstitute.org.
+We invite you to Follow Freedom to Flourish, Freedom City, and Advance Alabama on Facebook.
 Thanks for reading our message and considering possibilities.

 We have Freedom of Liberty and Freedom of Rights.
 Now, we have Freedom to Flourish.
-Life Leaders and those we serve help empower people to Lead their Lives and Serve Others so we all can flourish at our callings. –David
+What will we do?
+Life Leaders and those we serve help empower people to Plan and Lead their Lives and Serve Others so we can flourish at our callings.

 Freedom Lives web site